Cyperaceae: Distribution

+Species richness map of the Cyperaceae family across WGSRPD botanical countries, with the highest in South Central China (460 species).
+Most species prefer temperate climates.

-Cyperaceae species are widely distributed with the centers of diversity for the group occurring in tropical Asia and tropical South America.
+Cyperaceae species are widely distributed with the centers of diversity for the group occurring in East Asia, although most species globally prefer temperate climates.
 While sedges grow in almost all environments, many thrive in wetlands or in poor soils.
 Ecological communities dominated by sedges are known as sedgelands or as sedge meadows.

 Classification

 Some species superficially resemble the closely related rushes and the more distantly related grasses.
 Features distinguishing members of the sedge family from grasses or rushes are stems with triangular cross-sections (with occasional exceptions, a notable example being the tule that has a round cross-section) and leaves that are spirally arranged in three ranks.
 In comparison, grasses have alternate leaves, forming two ranks.
-This difference leads to the mnemonic "sedges have edges" in order to tell them apart from generally round rushes or hollow, nodded grasses.
+This difference leads to the mnemonic "sedges have edges" in order to tell them apart from generally round rushes or hollow, noded grasses.